taskcluster/taskcluster-provisioning-simulator/README.md

 Note that simulations do not do any I/O, and thus run synchronously.
 For especially long or complex runs, it may be beneficial to run the simulation in a worker thread.

+A simulator has a `dataStore()` method which returns a datastore containing a record of the simulation phase and any other events needed for context.

 ### Core